lapnd/ParallaxViewPager/README.md

 It will be triger when you swipe from a fragment to another (horizontaly).

+ps : VerticalViewPager is only a copy paste of : https://github.com/LambergaR/VerticalViewPager/

 ## License

 "THE BEER-WARE LICENSE" (Revision 42):